mozfet/ExpertBox/README.md

 ##### Dynamic Controls
-All controls can be dynamically modified during a session by linking to a Expression that returns an object to override the parameters of the control:
+It is common for conversations to gather more information about data provided by the user; in order to accomplish this it mush be possible to create controls on the fly based on user data.
+All controls can be dynamically modified during a session by linking to a Expression that returns an object to override the parameters of the control that was specified for this control in the Construct Designer:

 | Controls               | Parameter
 |------------------------|--------------------